qiuresearch/SeqFold2D/README.md

 There are three main ways.
 1. Fine-tune or retrain from scratch one of the saved models

-   `seqfold2d.sh train -model bprna.TR0VL0.960K train_data_file -resume`
+   `seqfold2d.sh train -model bprna.TR0VL0.960K train_data_file -resume true`

 This will fine-tune the SeqFold2D-960K model trained with the bpRNA TR0 and VL0 datasets.
-Remove "-resume" for training from scratch.
+Remove "-resume true" for training from scratch.
+You can test whether training can proceed with the provided Stralign NR80 dataset.

+   `seqfold2d.sh train -model bprna.TR0VL0.960K examples/stralign_nr80.pkl -resume true`

 2. Train a new model modified from one of the saved models